 Good People Never Suspect Others’ Hidden Agendas

-We should never allow the wrongdoing of others' to change our way of being nor cause us to lose our trust in everyone around us.
-We should never place them blame on ourselves, but on those that tried to take advantage of us.
+We should never allow the wrongdoing of others to change our way of being nor cause us to lose our trust in everyone around us.
+We should never place the blame on ourselves, but on those that tried to take advantage of us.

 Sometimes we make innocent mistakes.
 We don’t see the hidden agendas or intentions, masked selfishness and falseness wrapped up in the kind deeds of others who are trying to take advantage of us.

 Wrongdoing, or rather betrayal, is common in everyday relationships.

 There are those that preach, “think the worst and you’ll be right.”
 But good people or those who simply prefer to see the best in everything rarely share this point of view.

 A noble heart always looks for the good in others, turns the other cheek, gives second chances and practices trust.

 Recently, psychologist and researcher, Howard Gardner, surprised the media with a comment that went around the world.